orcc/orcc/eclipse/plugins/net.sf.orcc.backends/runtime/TTA/INSTRUCTIONS.md

 You can accuratly profile the execution of an application using TTANetSim, in order to get some feedback about the cost of your actors:
 - Generate the application with the **Profile** option activated.
+- Obviously, you have to recompile your application (``./libs/generate -c .``).
-- Run the simulation in profiling mode ``ttanetsim -n [PNDF file] -p``, the simulation should produce some profiling data.
+- Run the simulation in profiling mode with ``-p`` option.
+- Since the simulation is probably never ending alone, you need to exit it manually using ``CTRL-C`` command then ``q`` and ``Enter``.
 - Make the profiling data compatible with KCacheGrind [this](http://tce.cs.tut.fi/user_manual/TCE/node41.html#SECTION00714100000000000000).
 - Open the new produced files with KCacheGrind to analyse it.

 ## Synthesis the design

-- Then, you could generate the hardware description of your platform using ``./libs/generate -g .``.
+You can generate the hardware description of your platform using ``./libs/generate -g .``.
 After a successfull generation of the hardware platform, you can synthesised it for your FPGA using your favorite software (ISE, Quartus, etc).
+Keep in mind that native functions are not supported on the FPGA...